sedelmeyer/cs109b_groupproject/docs/analysis/06-cluster2.rst

 Using dimensionality reduction in conjunction with HDBSCAN
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In our initial attempts to use HDBSCAN on our original training data we saw only 70% to 80% of our data points being assigned to clusters.
+In our initial attempts to use HDBSCAN on our original training data, we saw only 70% to 80% of our data points being assigned to clusters.
 The remaining points were identified as noise by the algorithm, thus ommitted from cluster assignments.
+This offered no improvement over the number of unassigned points observed when we had used the DBSCAN algorithm.
+This led us to further investigate methods that might improve our reference class clustering results.

+As stated above, because HDBSCAN is a density-based algorithm, it is expected to face challenges while clustering points in high-dimensionality feature-space.
+This is particularly true for datasets with few observations, which poses a problem producing the sufficient densities required for the algorithm to define clusters.

 .. todo::